 If the STA (with respect to the AP or PCP) or non-AP MLD (with respect to the AP MLD) is not associated in the same ESS or the state for the new AP, AP MLD, or PCP is State 1, the MLME shall inform the SME of the failure of the reassociation by issuing an MLME-REASSOCIATE.confirm primitive, and this procedure ends.

-The MLME shall transmit a Reassociation Request frame to the new AP or PCP or the MLME shall transmit a Reassociation Request frame with Basic variant Multi-Link element in the Reassociation Request frame that indicates the new AP MLD to an AP affiliated with the new AP MLD.
+The MLME shall transmit a Reassociation Request frame to the new AP or PCP or the MLME shall transmit a Reassociation Request frame with a Basic variant Multi-Link element in the Reassociation Request frame that indicates the new AP MLD to an AP affiliated with the new AP MLD.
 The RSNE contained in the MLME-ASSOCIATE.request primitive shall be included in the Reassociation Request frame.
 The RSNE shall specify exactly one pairwise cipher suite and exactly one AKM suite.
 If the MLME-REASSOCIATE.request primitive contained the EmergencyServices parameter equal to true, an Interworking element with the UESA field set to 1 shall be included in the Reassociation Request frame.

 11.3.5.5 AP, AP MLD, or PCP reassociation receipt procedures

-The following procedure shall be used by an AP or PCP uUpon receipt of a Reassociation Request frame from a STA the AP or PCP shall use the following procedure or by an AP MLD upon receipt of a Reassociation Request frame with Basic variant Multi-Link element indicates the AP MLD from a non-AP STA affiliated with a non-AP MLD:
+The following procedure shall be used by an AP or PCP uUpon receipt of a Reassociation Request frame from a STA the AP or PCP shall use the following procedure or by an AP MLD upon receipt from a non-AP STA affiliated with a non-AP MLD of a Reassociation Request frame with a Basic variant Multi-Link element:

 The MLME shall issue an MLME-REASSOCIATE.indication primitive to inform the SME of the reassociation request.
 The SME shall issue an MLME-REASSOCIATE.response primitive addressed to the STA or the non-AP MLD identified by the PeerSTAAddress parameter of the MLME-REASSOCIATE.indication primitive.
 If the reassociation is not successful, the SME shall indicate a specific reason for the failure to reassociate in the ResultCode parameter.
 Upon receipt of the MLME-REASSOCIATE.response primitive, the MLME shall transmit a Reassociation Response frame.